shafeeq2019/keepass-and-keeagent-setup/README.md

 >$ ssh -T git@github.com
 >Permission denied (publickey).

+ GIT_SSH must be entered as a system variable:

 Go back to KeePass, and click *Tools* > *Options...* and then click the *KeeAgent* tab.
 Choose to *Show a notification...*, and more importantly check the boxes in the *Cygwin/MSYS Integration* area.
 Add a path such as *C:\Temp\cyglockfile* and *C:\Temp\syslockfile* or any arbitrary file name you want.
 This will create socket files, which is a Unix concept - it allows applications to talk to each other through a file.
 In this case, Git Bash will communicate with KeePass through one of these two socket files.

 ![keeagent7](assets/keepass-ssh-key-7.png)